Saeven/circlical-behat-fixtures/README.md

   Scenario: Test loading a new fixture
     Given fixture "Application/user" is loaded
     Given fixture "#Application/user" is loaded
-    Given fixtures "Application/user, #Billing/invoices" are loaded
+    Given fixtures "Application/user, Billing/invoices" are loaded
 ```

-> Disabling auto-increment modifies the class metadata before Doctrine saves the fixture.
-I realize that auto-increment in databases shouldn't have significant
+> This package adds a behavior to alice, by way of automatically falling back onto reflection
-> meaning, but in the wild, this happens very often.
-I've added this second command, but use it responsibly!
+> when a setter for a fixture-defined value is not available, and that value is nontrivial.

 Highlights: